arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 comment:  This is an introduction to NHST for biomedical researchers.

 long_description: Null Hypothesis Significance Testing (NHST) is by far the most commonly used method of statistical inference in research --- regression, ANOVAs, and t-tests are all tests from the NHST framework.
 This module introduces the important concepts that underlie NHST and prepares you to learn how to use NHST responsibly in your research.
-It does not assume any prior knowledge of statstics.
+It does not assume any prior knowledge of statistics.

 estimated_time_in_minutes: 40